 - If you do decide to travel to Nigeria, you should exercise extreme caution.
 The security situation could deteriorate without warning and you could be caught up in violence directed at others.

 - Bombings have occurred across Nigeria, including in Abuja.
 Militant groups have threatened to carry out attacks against government facilities and personnel, hotels, educational facilities (including international schools), places of worship, media offices, markets and mass transit facilities.

 - You should be aware that terrorists may launch attacks during religious festivals and holidays, significant dates and anniversaries.
 Places of worship have been targeted during the Christmas and Easter periods in recent years.

-- We strongly advise you not to travel to Adamawa, Bauchi, Borno, Gombe, Kano, Kaduna, Plateau and Yobe states because of the ongoing very high threat of terrorist attack, very high threat of kidnapping, the volatile security situation and frequent violent attacks on public places.
+- We strongly advise you not to travel to Adamawa, Bauchi, Borno, Gombe, Kano, Kaduna, Plateau and Yobe states because of the ongoing very high threat of terrorist attack, the threat of kidnapping and the volatile security situation.
 If you are in these states you should leave immediately.

 - We strongly advise you not to travel to the riverine areas (river or swamp areas on or close to the coast) of Akwa Ibom, Bayelsa, Cross River, Delta and Rivers states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and other armed attacks especially against foreign oil facilities and personnel.

 - If, despite our advice, you decide to travel to these regions, you should ensure you have appropriate close personal protection from a professional security service.
 The ability of the Australian Government to provide consular services to Australians in these areas may be severely limited.